bureau14/qdb-api-java/README.md

 ### Documentation

-For more information on how to use this API, please refer to the [official documentation](http://doc.quasardb.net/master/api/java.html) at doc.quasardb.net.
+For more information on how to use this API, please read our [tutorial](https://doc.quasardb.net/master/user-guide/api/tutorial.html), you can also find the [java reference](https://doc.quasardb.net/master/javadoc/) at doc.quasardb.net.